Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "One a day for a week."

-Draco sighed and grabbed a thin leather bookmark from a small table beside the armchair he'd curled up on and marked his page before tossing the tome down.
-He heaved himself out of the chair and strode purposefully towards his friend and flat mate.
+Draco sighed and closed the book completely, placing it gently on the small table beside the armchair he'd curled up on.
+He heaved himself to his feet and strode purposefully towards his friend and housemate.